Ibtesum-Sakib/Ibtesum-Sakib/README.md

 An explorer and Computer Science graduate looking to expand his knowledge of the computing field.
 <br>

-- 🔭 I’m currently pursuing Master's degree in Data Science.
+- 🔭 I’m currently pursuing a Master's degree in Data Science.
-- 🌱 I’m currently learning Statistics & Software Development.
+- 🌱 I’m currently learning statistics and diving deeper into data science.
 - 👯 I’m looking to collaborate on Data Science.
-- 🤔 I’m looking for help with Quantum Computing stuff<br>
+- 🤔 I’m looking for help with advanced Probability theory stuff<br>
 - 💬 Ask me about NLP & Machine Learning.
 - 📫 How to reach me: ibtesum38@gmail.com
 - ⚡ Fun fact: One of my favorite pastimes is reading books.